tinkerator/netcounts/README.md

 The `netcounts` package provides a [Go API](https://pkg.go.dev/zappem.net/pub/net/netcounts) for monitoring network traffic.
-It works by parsing the command output of the `ifconfig` program.
+It works by parsing the /proc/net files and also uses the net package to determine the IPv4 and IPv6 addresses of the detected network interfaces.

 ```
 $ git clone https://github.com/tinkerator/netcounts.git